alphagov/government-service-design-manual/service-manual/design-and-content/how-users-read.md

 ## Further reading

-Neilson: For more detail on why [20-28% of text is read](http://www.useit.com/alertbox/percent-text-read.html).
+Nielsen: For more detail on why [20-28% of text is read](http://www.useit.com/alertbox/percent-text-read.html).